How to import locations from CSV to your Store Locator widget

 Directions

-In this case, the settings of the widget allow changing only the button text.
-Therefore, you will only have to fill in two columns:
+For this button type, you can only change the button text.
+Therefore, you only need to fill in two columns:

 4